karensgo/NODEJSAPIREST/README.md

 # NODEJSAPIREST
-A pratice with a API REST / NodeJs / SQL
+A pratice with a API RESTful / NodeJs / SQL